-how do we make sure ff How do we involve and engage we have the right "mix" the people whose workplace we're designing to have them be co-creators and on-going stewards of their space of options (in the right proportions, so space is optimally utilized).
-How do we shift our mentality from eventbased planning to on-going monitoring and adaptation?
-And perhaps most importantly, how do we involve and engage the people whose workplace we're designing to have them be co-creators and on-going stewards of their space and its dynamics?
+how do we make sure ff How do we involve and engage we have the right "mix" of options (in the right the people whose workplace we're proportions, so space is designing to have them be co-creators optimally utilized). and on-going stewards of their space involve and engage the people whose workplace we're designing to have them be co-creators and on-going stewards of their space and its dynamics?